sandialabs/OWENS.jl/docs/src/reference/reference.md

 validation dashboards, or GUI code need stable units and axis labels without hard-coding dataset positions.

+Use `output_data_summary(path)` to inspect which registered channels are present in an HDF5 result file, including shape, element type, units, and metadata-attribute mismatches, without reading the full result arrays.
+This is the preferred entry point for GUI channel pickers and validation dashboards.

 The public helpers are:

 - `ResultChannel`